 If you are into exploration and remote adventure few places provide a better playground than the remote and mysterious Kamchatka peninsula in Russia’s Far East.
 Kamchatka is a 1200km-long peninsula running north-south between the north Pacific and the sea of Okhotsk.
 It is home to the 700,000ha World Heritage-listed Klyuchevskoy Nature Park.
 Described as one of the last pristine wilderness areas on Earth, it is one of the planet’s most active volcanic regions.
 It consists of massive swathes of unpopulated wilderness, huge active volcanoes and remote and wild shores that attract extreme surfers and those keen on truly remote wilderness fishing.

-Kamchatka has the highest concentration of Brown bears (Ursus arctos beringianus) in the world.
+Kamchatka has the highest concentration of Brown bears (Ursus arctos beringianus) in the world and most previous expedition teams have enjoyed sightings.
 These bears are closely related to the Alaskan Brown Bear and can grow to three metres in height, weighing as much as 650kgs.
 Humans are much more of a threat to them than they are to us as, sadly, the bears are still shot by trophy hunters.
 Other fauna includes wolf, salmon, arctic fox, lynx, wolverine, sable, weasel, ermine, river otter, bighorn sheep, reindeer, moose and marmot.
 The peninsula is the breeding ground for Steller’s sea eagle one of the largest eagle species.

 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read more about our Approach here.
 The following is the outline plan for this epic expedition – the ‘substance’ rather than the specifics.
 A fuller itinerary is provided in the Kamchatka Expedition Handbook which is available on request or upon application to join the team.

-All teammates fly into Petropavlovsk-Kamchatsky (PKC) by 1800 on 20 August 2017.
-(Some flights can take two days depending on routing so double check your flight search criteria and ensure you arrive on the right day.)
+All teammates fly into Petropavlovsk-Kamchatsky (PKC) by Day 1 of the expedition (some flights can take two days depending on routing so double check your flight search criteria and ensure you arrive on the right day).
 Everyone will be met from their flights by our in-country partners and transferred to a local guesthouse in Yelizovo, where your Secret Compass leader awaits.
 The expedition officially begins at 1900 with an introductory briefing and team dinner.
 In the morning, prepare for the long drive to Kozyrevsk which can take up to ten hours.
 Day three entails a journey in a specially designed 6×6 vehicle across the mosquito and bear-infested taiga up to around 1000m where you’ll then trek a short while to set up a camp near a riverbank.

 Summits achieved, it’s time to leave the desolate beauty of the volcanoes behind.
-The long overland journey back takes place on your penultimate day, with a celebratory team dinner and overnight stay in Yelizovo.
-The expedition officially ends after breakfast on 3 September, with all teammates free to organise onward travel or flights out of PKC at any time on this date, including in the early hours.
-Later flights will allow a day at your leisure to sightsee and purchase souvenirs in Petropavlovsk before returning to the airport.
+Travel by 6×6 vehicle to Kozyrevsk for an celebratory meal and welcome shower!
+The long overland journey back to Yelizovo takes place on your penultimate day, with a final team dinner and overnight stay in Yelizovo before parting ways the following day.
+The expedition officially ends after breakfast on Day 15, with all teammates free to organise onward travel or flights out of PKC at any time on this date, including in the early hours.
+Later flights will allow a day at your leisure to sight-see and purchase souvenirs in Petropavlovsk before returning to the airport.

 Secret Compass expeditions are achievable by anyone with a healthy lifestyle and a good level of general fitness.
 Team members should be willing to be part of a team working together to achieve the goal of the expedition.
 The biggest challenge on this expedition will be dealing with the potentially cold or snowy weather conditions, carrying full winter kit and camping for many days.